tilschaller/os/README.md

 My 64 bit hobby os for x86 processors.
 Compiled with clang and nasm
 Compile with make
-Run in qemu with make run-qemu
+Run in qemu with make run

 Currently working
 - Framebuffer / Printing text